lironbdolah/streetdensityai/README.md

 <img src="assets/step2.png" />

 #### notes
-- csv requires 2 columns to display the coordinates named: "longtitude" and "lattitude"
+- csv requires 2 columns to display the coordinates named: "longitude" and "latitude"
-- the code asuumes that the coordinates are sorted by the images name.
+- the code asumes that the coordinates are sorted by the image's name.
-- If you have multiple images per coordinate (for example if you have a 360 view, divided to 4 images), you can set the amount of images per coodinate with : ```--img-per-cord <integer of images per coordinate > ```
+- If you have multiple images per coordinate (for example if you have a 360 view, divided to 4 images), you can set the number of images per coordinate with : ```--img-per-cord <integer of images per coordinate > ```

 ## Simple Example